On rationally connected varieties over $C_1$ fields of characteristic $0$: Introduction

 \subsection{Classification of Fano varieties}

-Further evidence for Conjecture \ref{conj:C_1} that can be found in the literature is given by the fact that the following rationally connected varieties have rational points over $C_1$ fields: complete intersections in weighted projective spaces (see \cite{MR1440180} for example) and hypersurfaces of split toric varieties \cite{arXiv:1407.6945}.
+Further evidence for Conjecture \ref{conj:C_1} that can be found in the literature is given by the fact that the following rationally connected varieties have rational points over $C_1$ fields that admit normic forms of arbitrary degree: complete intersections in weighted projective spaces (see \cite{MR1440180} for example) and hypersurfaces of split toric varieties \cite{arXiv:1407.6945}.
+We refer to \cite{MR0046388} for the condition about normic forms and we recall that it is satisfied by fields that admit finite extensions of every degree.
 In Section \ref{sec:varieties_with_points} we prove similar results for varieties that after extension of the base field to the algebraic closure belong to the following classes: toric varieties, complete intersections in products of weighted projective spaces, some Fano cyclic coverings, some special Fano varieties of dimension 3.

-As a consequence of Theorem \ref{thm:equivalent_formulation} combined with boundedness of terminal Fano varieties \cite{arXiv:1609.05543v1}, the verification of Conjecture \ref{conj:C_1} is reduced to finding rational points on finitely many geometric families of Fano varieties in each given dimension.
-The $\QQ$-factoriality and the Picard rank 1 conditions in Conjecture \ref{conj:terminal_Fano_final} and in Theorem \ref{thm:equivalent_formulation} are not geometric conditions.
+As a consequence of Theorem \ref{thm:equivalent_formulation} combined with boundedness of terminal Fano varieties \cite{MR4224714}, the verification of Conjecture \ref{conj:C_1} is reduced to finding rational points on finitely many geometric families of Fano varieties in each given dimension.
+In general, the $\QQ$-factoriality and the Picard rank 1 conditions in Conjecture \ref{conj:terminal_Fano_final} and in Theorem \ref{thm:equivalent_formulation} are not preserved under base field extensions.
 So in order to verify Conjecture \ref{conj:terminal_Fano_final} one needs to find rational points also on some Fano varieties that are not geometrically $\QQ$-factorial and on some Fano varieties of geometric Picard rank $>1$.

 We recall that the Gorenstein index of a log terminal Fano variety $X$ is the smallest positive integer $I(X)$ such that $I(X)K_X$ is Cartier.
 The $\QQ$-Fano index of $X$ is then the largest positive integer $q(X)$ such that $-I(X)K_X$ is linearly equivalent to $q(X)H$ for some Cartier divisor $H$ on $X$.
 We write $r(X)=q(X)/I(X)$.
 In general these indices do not need to be invariant under field extension.
-In Section \ref{sec:extension_points} we show that $r(X)=r(X_{\overline k})$ for $X$ defined over a $C_1$ field of characteristic 0 with algebraic closure $\overline k$.
+In Section \ref{sec:fano_3folds_existence} we show that $r(X)=r(X_{\overline k})$ for $X$ defined over a $C_1$ field of characteristic 0 with algebraic closure $\overline k$.
 In Section \ref{sec:fano_large_index}, we use Fujita's and Sano's classification results \cite{MR664549, MR1399470} to find rational points on Fano varieties of large index.

 \begin{theorem} If $X$ is a terminal Fano variety of dimension $n\geq2$ and index $r(X)> n-2$ over a $C_1$ field $k$ of characteristic 0 that admits normic forms of arbitrary degree, then $X(k)\neq\emptyset$. \end{theorem}